 Are you planning to stay in your new home for the very long term?
 If so, think about how you will manage physically, as you grow older.
 Will you still be able to manage stairs comfortably, or would a bungalow be more practical?
 Bungalows are fairly rare (and attract a premium price), so could you envisage converting your new home to allow you to have a master bathroom and bedroom on the ground floor, reserving the upstairs for guests and occasional use?

-Make a checklist of must-haves and compare this against potential properties before you arrange to view them.
+of must-haves and compare this against potential properties before you arrange to view them.

 Further reading: 12 Ways to use your spare room